vscosta/yap/INSTALL.md

 To compile YAP it should be sufficient to:

+0: Install a version of `cmake` 3.0 or above, if you don't have it, and add it to your path, you can find it here: https://cmake.org/
+	* OSX: Create a symbolic link to the command line executables in /usr/local/bin (which should be on your path) with `sudo ln -s /Applications/CMake.app/Contents/bin/* /usr/local/bin/`

-2 create a directory, say `Build` and `cd` to the directory (`cd Build`).
+1: Create a directory, say `Build` and `cd` to the directory (`cd Build`).

-  obs: avoid compiling YAP in the src directory, some packages do not allow for that.
+	* Avoid compiling YAP in the src directory, some packages do not allow for that.

-1 run `cmake`, ideally using a cmake above 3.0.

-2 `make`.
+2: Run `cmake ../` from within `Build` (or equivalent)

+3: Run `make` from within `Build` (or equivalent)

-3 If the compilation succeeds, try `./yap`.
+4: If the compilation succeeds, try `./yap`.
+This is your executable.

-4  If you feel satisfied with the result, do `make install`.
+5: If you feel satisfied with the result, do `make install`.

-5 In most systems you will need to be superuser in order to do
-    `make install` and `make info` on the standard directories.
+	* In most systems you will need to be superuser in order to do `make install` and `make info` on the standard directories.

 Tuning the Functionality of YAP
 -------------------------------